-- If you want to collect autographs, take a look at the ideas below and take what you need.
-You'll save a lot of money compared to buying... an autograph book in the park, and have a unique souvenir, too.
+- If you want to collect autographs, check out the ideas below and take what you need.
+You'll save a lot of money compared to buying an autograph book in the park, and have a unique souvenir, too.

 - Take a look at the ideas below for getting the most out of your character greeting and for cute poses.
 Take whatever you need for that.

-- With your kids, think of things to say to the characters and things to ask them.
-You can start with my suggestions on the next pages.
+- With your kids, think of things to say to the characters or to ask them.
+You can start with the suggestions on the next pages.

 02 of 07